Fear Street: Prom Queen: Plot

-In 1988, the senior class of Shadyside High School prepares for their prom.
+On May 23, 1988, the senior class of Shadyside High School prepares for their prom.
+Six girls are the candidates for prom queen.
 Lori Granger signs up to run for prom queen against the popular girl group nicknamed the "Wolfpack", consisting of ruthless queen bee Tiffany Falconer and her friends Melissa Mckendrick, Debbie Winters, and Linda Harper.
-Lori is outcast by fellow students due to rumors of her mother murdering her father, though she was deemed innocent.
+Lori is considered an outcast by her peers due to rumours of her mother Rose murdering her father, though she was deemed innocent.
 Vice Principal Brekenridge intends for the prom to reinvent Shadyside in spite of the town's poor reputation.
-The night before prom, candidate Christy Renault, who is also a local small-time marijuana dealer, is stabbed and killed by a masked assailant.
+The night before prom, candidate Christy Renault, who is also a local small-time marijuana dealer, gets a firefighter axe swung into her shoulder and is killed by a masked assailant.
+Which leaves only five of the candidates still running.

-The following day, Lori attends the prom with her best friend Megan Rogers.
+The following day, Lori attends prom with her best and only friend Megan Rogers.
 Later, Megan stages a prank using a moulded copy of Tiffany's head, creating a rift between her and Lori.
-Meanwhile, Linda and her boyfriend are mutilated and killed by the assailant in a nearby classroom.
+Meanwhile, Linda and her boyfriend Bobby are mutilated and killed by the assailant in a nearby classroom.
 Lori receives flowers from an anonymous sender before Tiffany harasses her about her mother's past.
-Debbie and her boyfriend Judd head to the basement, where the assailant kills Judd and electrocutes Debbie in the power room.
+Debbie and her boyfriend Judd head to the basement, where the assailant kills Judd, using an electric saw and electrocutes Debbie in the power room.

-After Melissa helps Lori fix her makeup, Tiffany ends their friendship and ruins Melissa's dress.
+After Melissa helps Lori fix her makeup, Tiffany ends their friendship and ruins Melissa's dress with punch.
 Lori and Tiffany engage in a dance-off, during which Lori wins over the crowd and Tiffany is left embarrassed.
-Her boyfriend Tyler breaks up with her and approaches Lori, who harbors feelings for him.
-Meanwhile, Melissa is killed in the girls' changing room, revealing there are two masked assailants.
-Megan interrupts Lori, suspecting the disappearances of the prom candidates to be a serial killing carried out by Brekenridge's devoutly religious son, Devlin.
+Her boyfriend Tyler Torres breaks up with her and approaches Lori, who harbours feelings for him.
+Meanwhile, Melissa is killed in the girls' changing room by the assailant using a meat cleaver, revealing there are two masked assailants.
+Megan interrupts Lori, suspecting the disappearances of the prom queen candidates to be a serial killing carried out by Brekenridge's devoutly religious son, Devlin Brekenridge.
 Lori rejects Megan's theory and the two distance themselves.